priyas21/PracticeGit/Readme.md

 - Will open a default text editor which is vim
 - Add the comment > then press esc> then write :wq to save and quit the commit message
 - `git log`: to see the history of commits
-- `git log oneline` : Will show all the commits with their first line message
+- `git log --oneline` : Will show all the commits with their first line message
+- `git log - -onleine - - graph`: show the commits graphically; helpful in merge commits
 - `git show` : WIll show the current HEAD
 - `git show 3b7666e` : Means shows the specified sha /commit
+- `git blame <file name>`: to know who made the commits

 ## Different ways to add
 - `git add <list of files>` : add all list of files